-- 1. The flexibility of the commercial action rules in Chapter 40 of the Ordinary Cause Rules 1993 affords to the parties the opportunity of a flexible, efficient and cost-effective means of resolving disputes of a commercial or business nature.
-The creation of an administrative court serving Dundee, Forfar and Perth, to be organised administratively as "the Tayside Commercial Court" should ensure significant improvement in the efficient disposal of such of the business as falls within the definition of a commercial action in terms of rule 40.1(2)(a). - 2.
-The purpose of this practice note is to inform parties and their agents of the court's approach to a number of procedural matters in commercial actions. - 3.
-This practice note has effect from 01 July 2017.
+1. The flexibility of the commercial action rules in Chapter 40 of the Ordinary Cause Rules 1993 affords to the parties the opportunity of an efficient and cost-effective means of resolving disputes of a commercial or business nature.
+Use of the Commercial Procedure is encouraged in this Sheriffdom and both Aberdeen and Inverness Sheriff Courts have been nominated as Commercial Courts in terms of Rule 40.1 of the Ordinary Cause Rules to encourage extensive use of this procedure.

+2. The purpose of this practice note is to inform parties and their agents of the court's approach to a number of procedural matters in commercial actions.

+3. This practice note has effect from 1 May 2018.